-The Medical Genetics Department at SSM Cardinal Glennon Children’s Medical Center provides comprehensive clinical genetic services including evaluation, diagnosis, treatment, and genetic counseling.
+The Medical Genetics Department at SSM Health Cardinal Glennon Children’s Hospital provides comprehensive clinical genetic services including evaluation, diagnosis, treatment, and genetic counseling.
 Genetic services are provided to individuals of all ages and their families.

 The Medical Genetics team is comprised of medical geneticists (physicians), genetic counselors, a clinical genetics nurse and a registered dietician.
 Together they provide education and assist families with the management of genetic and congenital disorders.
 These conditions include:

 Developmental delay/learning disability